OryJonay/scrapy-headless/README.md

 Scrapy middleware to handle dynamic web pages, using Selenium and running in headless mode by default:

 1. Running in headless mode by default
-2. Running by default with ad blocking browser plugin, for faster scraping
+2. Running by default with ad blocking browser plugin, for faster scraping (only for FireFox, see [this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=706008#c5))
 3. Dynamic responses, to allow interaction with the web page being scraped

 ## Installation